OrionH/Tag-Bot/README.md

 # Tag Bot
-This bot tags discord posts that contain links with keywords on the webpage.
+This discord bot tags messages that contain links with keywords on the webpage to increase searchability of old topics.

 ## Manually adding a Discord bot to your server
 Visit the [Discord Developers page](https://discord.com/developers), select your server, and create a new application.